culvermelanie/SmartMeter/README.md

 08:05:00	<HEXValue from the meter>
 08:10:00	<HEXValue from the meter>

-For NÖ Netze the HEXValue is 564 long.
+For NÃ– Netze the HEXValue is 564 long.

 # Disclaimer
 The code is provided as is and not ready to be used in an production environment.